-Homemade Catalina Dressing Recipe.
-This sweetheart dressing of the 1960’s comes to life in your own kitchen.
+Homemade Catalina Dressing, this sweetheart dressing of the 1960’s comes to life in your own kitchen.
 It’s easy to make, ready in under 10 minutes, and bursting with layers of flavor that are totally irresistible.
 Catalina dressing is famous for being drizzled over that Fritos-Doritos Taco Salad.

 What is Catalina Dressing?